 - '80s Hair: Nuklon and his crazy-ass mohawk, which might have looked cool a few decades ago.
 Northwind had a mohawk, too, but that was natural plumage rather than a fashion statement on his part.

 - Evil Counterpart: Helix and Injustice Unlimited were considered this for this incarnation of the team.

 - Gender Flip: The new Dr. Midnight and Wildcat are gender-flipped proteges of their Justice Society originals.

-- Half-Human Hybrid: Northwind, who became more avian in appearance in later years.
+- Half-Human Hybrid: Northwind, who (alongside the rest of the Feithran race) became more avian in appearance in later years.

 - HeelFace Turn: Mister Bones.

 - Hidden Elf Village: Trevor Island, a South Pacific island owned entirely by Admiral Derek Trevor, who married Joan Dale (Miss America) and adopted and raised Hippolyta Trevor as his daughter, appearing near the end of the first series.
 This was to be the substitute for Paradise Island from the Wonder Woman franchise in regard to Hippolyta's upbringing, since after the Crisis it was renamed Themyscira and being used exclusively by the post-Crisis version of Wonder Woman as her home.

 - Legacy Character: Some of the heroes like Brainwave, Hourman, Wildcat, and Doctor Midnight take on the name of their predecessor.
 Some villainous examples include the second Icicle and second Harlequin.

 - Luke, You Are My Father: Obsidian and Jade tell Alan Scott this in the first issue.

 - MayflyDecember Romance

 - Power Palms: Jade had a special star-shaped birthmark on one of her hands that let her use her Green Lantern Ring-type power.